Personal life of Marvin Gaye: Other relationships

-During the 1960s, it was often debated that Gaye dated his female singing companions such as Mary Wells and Kim Weston; Wells denied any romantic ties to Gaye and Weston later stated their relationship was strictly platonic.
+During the 1960s, it was often said that Gaye dated his female singing companions such as Mary Wells and Kim Weston; Wells denied any romantic ties to Gaye and Weston later stated their relationship was strictly platonic.
 The same was said of Gaye's relationship with his most successful duet partner Tammi Terrell.
 Gaye was deeply devastated following Terrell's collapse at a concert in Virginia where they were performing in 1967.
 Terrell's later diagnosis and death from a brain tumor would help to send Gaye to a depression.
-Gaye often blamed himself for Terrell's illness and death despite the fact that Terrell may have developed her tumor since her early childhood.
+Gaye often blamed himself for Terrell's illness and death, despite the fact that Terrell's tumor may have developed since her early childhood.
 Gaye's devastation over Terrell's death fueled his cocaine addiction.

-Following Gaye's separation from Janis, Gaye began dating Dutch-based model Eugenie Vis for two years.
-Gaye was also involved with British socialite Lady Edith Foxwell (1918-1996) during the early 1980s.
+Following Gaye's separation from Hunter, Gaye began dating Dutch-based model Eugenie Vis for two years.
+Gaye was also involved with British socialite Lady Edith Foxwell (1918–1996) during the early 1980s.
 At one point, according to author Bernard J. Taylor, Foxwell explained that her and Gaye's relationship became serious enough to consider marriage by 1982.
 Gaye's final girlfriend was an Englishwoman named Deborah Decker.
-In 1984 Decker later told Parade magazine that she carried Gaye's unborn child during Gaye's final year alive.
+In 1984, Decker told Parade magazine that she carried Gaye's unborn child during Gaye's final year alive.
 When family tension became too much, Gaye moved her to an apartment in West Hollywood.
 Decker later miscarried Gaye's child.

 Drug use

-Marvin was a heavy marijuana user, during the beginning of his tenure as a member of Harvey and the Moonglows, and he would remain a heavy user throughout his life.
-Marvin was first introduced to cocaine in the early 1960s.
-At first, Marvin had issues snorting, so he would use it by either rubbing it on his gums or eating it, but by the late 1970s, he had developed a serious dependence and addiction to the drug and would later begin freebasing while in London.
+Gaye was a heavy marijuana user, during the beginning of his tenure as a member of Harvey and the Moonglows, and he would remain a heavy user throughout his life.
+Gaye was first introduced to cocaine in the early 1960s.
+At first, Gaye had issues snorting, so he would use it by either rubbing it on his gums or eating it, but by the late 1970s, he had developed a serious dependence and addiction to the drug and would later begin freebasing while in London.
 The singer was also a user of PCP.

-Gaye was briefly sober after having moved to Belgium under the watchful eye of Freddy Cousaert, only to relapse when he returned to the United States from Belgium in October 1982.
+Gaye was briefly sober after moving to Belgium under the watchful eye of Freddy Cousaert, only to relapse when he returned to the United States from Belgium in October 1982.
 His addiction led to increasing paranoia and depression.
-During the promotion of his Sexual Healing Tour, he wore a bullet-proof vest and brought along bodyguards with loaded pistols because he feared for his life as he was convinced that someone was plotting to kill him.
-When an autopsy was produced on Marvin, they found minor traces of cocaine in his system.
-Judge Ronald George believed that PCP (or angel dust) was present in Marvin's system, but this was due to a misreading of the coroner's report.
+During the promotion of his Sexual Healing Tour, he wore a bullet-proof vest and brought along bodyguards with loaded pistols because he feared for his life, as he was convinced that someone was plotting to kill him.
+When an autopsy was done on Gaye, they found minor traces of cocaine in his system.
+Judge Ronald George believed that PCP, or angel dust, was present in Gaye's system, but this was due to a misreading of the coroner's report.